Swap76/Learn-Deno/docs/contributing.md

 ## Pull Request Process

 1. Ensure every pull request is done with a respective issue mentioned in the description.
+2. If in the folder only one file is present name it `index.md` this will avoid the problem of thinking of names & can help us minimize repetition.
+3. Use camel casing for folder names & use `-` insted of `_`.
+Ex. `file-server.md` is correct but, `file_server.md` is wrong.
-2. In the pull request description mention all changed mainly the braking ones.
+4. In the pull request description mention all changes mainly the braking ones.

 ## Code of Conduct